Deflaktor/ServerSideModsCollection/SimulacrumNormalStagesFix/README.md

 - Removes the exit portal from the Void Fields stage
 - Removes the objectives from the Void Fields stage
 - Removes the objectives from the Void Locus stage
+- When in Simulacrum Mode, makes the Void Fields stage count as a normal stage again

 This affects only Simulacrum mode.
 Normal runs are unaffected.